dCache/dcache/docs/UserGuide/src/main/markdown/webdav.md

 ## Extended attributes

 Extended attributes are arbitrary key-value pairs that may be assigned to files and directories in dCache.
+Read the [chapter on extended attributes](xattr.md) to learn more about them.

 ### Extended attributes when uploading